<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 Key Rules:

-- READ-ONLY: do not implement or fix anything, only flag
+- READ-ONLY: only flag findings, never implement or fix anything

 - Doc staleness check is REQUIRED (see mapping table below)